 Helena did not return to Constantinople until she was nearly eighty years old.
 She had created the most popular tourist attraction in the world, complete with a trademark - the cross.

-Constantine’s Byzantines controlled Jerusalem.
-Unfortunately, Constantine’s idea of Christianity continued to ban Jews from the city except for the one day a year, Tisha B’Av.
+The Byzantines under Emperor Constantine controlled Jerusalem.
+Unfortunately, they continued to ban Jews from the city except for the one day a year, Tisha B’Av.
 Any Jew caught “preventing a brethren from converting to Christianity” was “instantly burned.”
 Instead of recognizing that the Romans crucified Jesus, not the Jews, Constantine perpetuated the notion that Jews were the enemy.
 He banned intermarriage of Jews and Christians.
 He called Jews a “savage, abominable disgrace.”

-Fortunately for the Jews, Constantine’s nephew Julian turned that tide around, at least for a while.
+Fortunately for the Jews, Constantine’s successor, his nephew Julian, turned that tide around, at least for a while.
 Julian welcomed Jews back into Jerusalem, restored the town to them, returned their property, and revoked anti-Jewish taxes.
-But he also restored paganism, particularly the Sun God.
+But he also restored paganism, worshiping the Sun God in particular.
 The Most High God, or Jewish Yahweh, became Zeus.
 In 363, after Julian ordered the Jewish Temple rebuilt, an earthquake ignited the building materials.
-Before they were recouped, Julian was killed in battle and his successor, Theodosius I turned the tide back toward Christianity again.
+Soon after, Julian was killed in battle.
+The rebuild was never completed.
+Julian’s successor, Theodosius I, turned the tide back in favor of the Christians again.

-So things went for hundreds of years.
-Meanwhile, between 300 and 500 CE, tribes from todays Germany, Eastern Europe, the Caucasus, and Central Asia migrated south and west into Europe.
+The power drama flopped back and forth between Jews and Christians for hundreds of years.
+Meanwhile, between 300 and 500 CE, tribes from today’s Germany, Eastern Europe, the Caucasus, and Central Asia migrated south and west into Europe.